Tanujarora100/InterviewNotes/CoreJava/interfaces.md

 9. Abstract classes have medium shareability, whereas interfaces have high shareability.
 10. interface can extend as many intefaces inside it, but abstract class can extend only one class.

+### Can interfaces have static methods?
+- No. Interfaces can’t have static methods.

+### Can we override an interface method with visibility other than public?

+- No. While overriding any interface methods, we should use public only.
+- Because, all interface methods are public by default and you should not reduce the visibility while overriding them.

 ### Can a Method be private in an abstract class?
 - No the method cannot be private